AleksandarKostovic/SystemC-tutorial/README.md

 # SystemC tutorial

+To do:
+- How to compile systemc files
+- Keywords introduced to C++

 ## Whats is SystemC

 SystemC is a set of classes and libraries that provide event driven simulation for a system modeling language called SystemC.
 SystemC is based on C++, which gives it speed and flexibility.